Last updated on

 These Terms of Service govern your use of this website and the legal services provided by Charlie Sherrard KC.
 By using this website or instructing Charlie Sherrard KC, you agree to these terms.

-How to Instruct
+How to instruct

-Anyone, whether a professional client (solicitor or other authorised person), licensed access client, or lay client can contact me to obtain a quotation for legal services.
+Anyone, whether a professional client (solicitor or other authorised person), licensed access client, or lay client can contact Charlie to obtain a quotation for legal services.
 The simplest route is to contact the clerks at 2BR Chambers who will ensure that your enquiry is dealt with efficiently and quickly.

 Contact the Clerks: